 Getting enough sleep every night

 There's no better way to get a clear head and fresh start than with the perfect night of sleep.
 Give yourself permission to turn off your phone when you go into bed; use this time solely for self-care!
 Studies have shown that regular restful sleep contributes not only to lower rates of depression, Alzheimer's disease, obesity, diabetes and hypertension, but also a longer life expectancy.
+Sleep is essential for your brain.
+Each night during your slumber, your brain is detoxing, which is key to mental clarity and well-being.

 Sleep deprivation can cause many illnesses including heart attack or stroke – even if you're in good shape, because sleep deprivation reduces blood flow throughout the body which causes an increased risk for these conditions, as well as high cholesterol levels.